 The Real Story Behind Rising Freight Costs

 Freight pricing has evolved significantly in recent years.
-Today, it’s influenced by a variety of factors beyond weight and distance, making it harder to predict total shipping fees.
+Today, it’s influenced by a variety of factors beyond weight and distance, making it harder to predict total logistics fees.

 Freight costs used to be calculated based on simple metrics like weight and distance.
 Not anymore.
 Today’s pricing models are far more complex, and here’s why: